Theft by Check

 - a felony of the first degree if the value of the property stolen is $200,000 or more.

 As you can see, a conviction for Theft by Check could result in a loss of your freedom and severely damage your reputation and limit your opportunity to obtain or retain employment.
 Regardless of whether your theft case is a misdemeanor or felony, a conviction for theft oftentimes has the same result as a felony conviction due to the stigma of being labeled a thief by potential employers.
 It is important to fight for your freedom and reputation by hiring an aggressive criminal lawyer that knows the courts in Tarrant County and is willing to do what it takes to protect your clean record.
-At The Hampton Law Firm, I will aggressively defend you from a conviction and look to negotiate a dismissal or reduction of your charges to ensure this charge can be cleared from your record.
+At The Hampton Law Firm, I will aggressively defend you from a conviction and look to negotiate a dismissal or reduction of your charges.

 Call The Hampton Law Firm now for a free consultation to discuss your legal rights and options under Texas law.
 Contact Jeff Hampton at 817-877-5200.